 Family caregiver’s month

 Our millions of all-important but often-overlooked family caregivers get some recognition in November, too!
 National Family Caregivers Month is great month for you to honor any caregivers who you may know – and that includes yourself.

 Let’s all try to spread the word on awareness about these always important issues.
 The more recognition they get the more traction there will be in not only in public awareness but in funding for both research and care.

 The Thanksgiving holiday has different meanings for each of us including the celebration of indigenous people.
-Whatever the unique meaning of the day is to individuals, the day can be viewed by almost anyone as a reminder that practicing gratitude as a way of life can improve our own quality of life.
+Whatever the unique meaning of the day is to individuals, Thanksgiving can be viewed by almost anyone as a reminder that practicing gratitude as a way of life can improve our own quality of life.